 Neighbourhoods thrive when they have no borders—when people can get into and out of them effortlessly.
 The master plan outlines a number of projects to connect The C+E to its neighbours.

-The 6th Street Underpass will make it easy to get in and out of both East Village and the district.
-The 17th Avenue Extension takes the form of a gateway multi-modal link and plaza that makes room for people, bikes and cars.
+The 6th Street Underpass will make it easy to get in and out of both East Village and The C+E. Flores LaDue Parade (formerly 17th Avenue), now open, establishes a vital link to neighbouring communities, functioning as a multi-modal gateway and plaza that makes room for people, bikes and cars.

 The City of Calgary’s investment into the planned Green Line on the north side of the district draws people in using sustainable transportation infrastructure that supports a future-ready Calgary.